ansible/ansible.mcp_builder/README.md

 This repository contains the `ansible.mcp_builder` Ansible Collection.

-An Ansible collection for building and installing MCP (Model Context Protocol) servers from source.
+An Ansible collection for building and installing MCP (Model Context Protocol) servers from various sources including npm, PyPI, and source builds.

 ## About

 The Ansible MCP Builder collection provides roles to build and install MCP servers into environments.
-It is designed for use with Ansible Execution Environments (EEs).
+It features a unified registry system where different roles can contribute their MCP servers, and automatically generates a manifest file and management script for easy server execution.
+The collection is designed for use with Ansible Execution Environments (EEs).

 ## Included Content